modu/website_grokit_ca/articles/web/PaperScalingMemcacheAtFacebook/PaperScalingMemcacheAtFacebook.markdown

 The paper discussed TCP vs. UDP, with UDP having a ~20% latency benefit using a "try, if fail try again later" model where the client implements the retry logic.
 AAA section??

 ### ?? how they scaled and how they partitioned their keys ??

+Key can be replicated to mutiple _clusters_ (Facebook's term for a geographically close cluster of computers), but I can't find any details on the criteria and how a frontend instance gets > 1 cache location from hashing a key.

 ### ?? diagram of server / memcache / SQL